router-resources/intentcourse/README.md

-# Module 1: Introduction to the Course
+# Module 1: Introduction

 ![Module1 img](https://github.com/ShivankK26/Router-Academy-Courses/assets/115289871/c10187aa-5298-43c7-b8bd-3723b62ce367)

 Welcome to Module 1 Of Cross Chain Intent Framework CookBook.
 In this Module, we'll be Understanding What is this Course about & How to Utilize it.
 Let's Begin...

-## What is this Course About?
+## What is this Cookbook About?

 The Quest for Seamless Interoperability and User-Friendly Interfaces has led to Significant Innovations.
 One such Breakthrough is the Concept of “Adapters” within the Router cross-chain Intent Framework (CCIF), which Promises to Revolutionize how Users Interact with Decentralized Applications (dApps) across various Blockchain Networks.